-The Business Opportunities Committee ("BOC") met six times in fiscal year 2017.
-Pursuant to its charter, the BOC is responsible for, among other things:
+There were no meetings of the Business Opportunities Committee ("BOC") in fiscal year 2018.
+Pursuant to its charter, the BOC may meet as often as may be deemed necessary or appropriate, in its judgment, in order to fulfill its responsibilities, including, among other things:

-• Reviewing acquisition strategies with the Company's management;

-- In conjunction with management, recommending acquisition strategies and potential targets to the Company's board of directors, as appropriate; - Authorizing and approving term sheets or letters of intent for certain strategic transactions by the Company, as outlined in the committee's charter; - Periodically reviewing the committee's charter, compliance with the same and general committee performance.
+- Reviewing acquisition strategies with the Company's management; - In conjunction with management, recommending acquisition strategies and potential targets to the Company's board of directors, as appropriate; - Authorizing and approving term sheets or letters of intent for certain strategic transactions by the Company, as outlined in the committee's charter; and - Periodically reviewing the committee's charter, compliance with the same and general committee performance.